Going for the One: Tour

+Yes performing live onstage in Indianapolis on 30 August 1977 during the Going for the One Tour.

-Yes supported Going for the One with a tour of the US, Canada and Europe that ran from 30 July to 6 December 1977, and featured Donovan as their opening act.
-The stage set had a much simpler design compared to the band's previous three tours, which centred around a series of illuminated shapes which gave a three-dimensional effect.
-Wakeman's keyboards were arranged on two levels.
-Anderson was illuminated in multiple colours as he sung an excerpt of "The Beautiful Land" from the musical The Roar of the Greasepaint – The Smell of the Crowd.
-The tour included a record six consecutive sold out nights at Wembley Arena in London that were attended by over 50,000 people.
-In order to play the different bass parts on "Awaken", Squire used a custom triple-necked bass made in 1975 by Wal for Roger Newell, the bassist in Wakeman's band the English Rock Ensemble.
-Recordings from the European tour were released on Yes's second live album, Yesshows (1981).
+Yes supported Going for the One with an extensive concert tour of the United States, Canada, and Europe that ran from 30 July to 6 December 1977, consisting of 89 dates and featuring Donovan as their opening act.
+The stage set featured a much simpler design compared to the band's previous three tours, centring around a series of illuminated shapes that projected a three-dimensional visual effect.
+Wakeman's extensive keyboard rig was custom-arranged on two distinct tiers.
+During the performances, Anderson was illuminated in multi-coloured lights as he sang an excerpt of "The Beautiful Land" from the musical The Roar of the Greasepaint – The Smell of the Crowd.

+The tour was highlighted by a residency in London, consisting of six consecutive sold-out nights at Wembley Arena that were attended by more than 50,000 people.
+In order to execute the disparate bass parts required for the multi-movement track "Awaken", Squire performed using a custom triple-necked bass guitar constructed in 1975 by Wal for Roger Newell, the bassist in Wakeman's solo touring group, the English Rock Ensemble.
+Live recordings captured during the European leg of the tour were subsequently released on the band's second live album, Yesshows (1981).

-Yes selected Going for the One for their first Album Series Tour from March 2013 to June 2014, with the album performed live in its entirety and in track order.
+Decades later, Yes selected Going for the One to anchor their first Album Series Tour, which ran from March 2013 to June 2014.
+During this tour, the album was performed live in its entirety and in its original track order, featuring a line-up with lead vocalist Jon Davison.

 Reissues

 Going for the One was first reissued on CD across Europe in 1988.
-A digitally remastered CD followed in 1994 made by George Marino at Sterling Sound studios.
-In 2003, Rhino and Elektra Records released a new digitally remastered CD with seven bonus tracks.
-2013 saw two remastered "audiophile" versions put out, one by Audio Fidelity for the Super Audio CD format and the other by Friday Music releasing a 180-gram LP using analog tape dubs since the original tapes were missing.
+A digitally remastered CD followed in 1994, which was prepared by mastering engineer George Marino at Sterling Sound.
+In 2003, Rhino and Elektra Records released an expanded, digitally remastered CD featuring seven bonus tracks comprising studio outtakes and rehearsals.

+Two specialised audiophile editions were introduced in 2013.
+The first was a high-resolution version manufactured by Audio Fidelity for the Super Audio CD (SACD) format.
+The second was a reissue by Friday Music, which pressed the album on 180-gram audiophile vinyl; this production utilised analogue tape dubs due to reports that the original multi-track master tapes were missing or lost.
+A limited-edition vinyl pressing was also distributed internationally by Pan Am Records.
+Because the multi-track session tapes remained unaccounted for, the album was excluded from the band's extensive 5.1 surround sound remix campaign helmed by producer Steven Wilson, who had remixed their five preceding studio albums.